 There are two distinct types of stamp tax, which are imposed on legal documents, deeds, banking transactions, company formation, insurance premiums, and other transactions, as follows:

 - The nominal stamp tax is imposed on documents, regardless of their value.
 The tax rate for items such as contracts is EGP 0.9 for each paper.

 - Percentage or proportionate stamp tax is levied based on the value of transactions.

 A proportional stamp tax at the rate of 0.4% annually (i.e. 0.1% per quarter) is imposed on the bank's loan and shared by the bank and the client.
 This stamp tax is due on a quarterly basis on the beginning balance of each quarter of credit facilities and loans and advances provided by Egyptian banks or branches of foreign banks during the financial year in addition to the amounts utilised within this quarter.

 Loans from other establishments are not subject to this tax.

-Based on the current law, resident trading in or holding Egyptian shares/securities (whether listed or unlisted on the EGX and whether buyers or sellers) should be subject to 0.05% stamp tax on the total proceeds realised without deducting any costs (for the transactions involving less than 33%).
+Based on the current law, resident investors trading in or holding Egyptian shares/securities (whether listed or unlisted on the EGX and whether buyers or sellers) should be subject to 0.05% stamp tax on the total proceeds realised without deducting any costs (for the transactions involving less than 33%).
 On the other hand, resident investors trading in listed shares should not be subject to stamp tax (for the transactions involving less than 33%).
 However, non-resident investors should pay 0.125% on the total value of the transaction for listed and unlisted shares (for transactions involving less than 33%).